-Description: Introduction to remote data storage and access technologies with the inclusion of virtualized hosts.
-Forms the knowledge and skillset foundation for IT 361 Cloud Computing Hours: 2 Lecture.
-3 Lab.
+Description: Introduction to remote data storage and access technologies with the inclusion of virtualized

 IT 321-Advanced Information and Data Security (5 Credits)

 Description: Provides in-depth view of current and future mainstream features and implementation of network security, compliance and operation security threats and vulnerabilities as well as application, data and host security.
 Help organization to prepare for security threats and other security related situations that require swift, effective decisions.
 This course prepares for the assessment for the CompTIA Security+ exam.